minio/docs/source/minio-cli/minio-mc/mc-tag.rst

 - Replace :mc-cmd:`PATH <mc tag set TARGET>` with the path to the bucket or object on the S3-compatible host.

-- Replace :mc-cmd:`TAGS <mc tag TAGS>` with one or more comma-separated key-value pairs for each tag and its corresponding value.
+- Replace :mc-cmd:`TAGS <mc tag set TAGS>` with one or more comma-separated key-value pairs for each tag and its corresponding value.

 Remove Tags from a Bucket or Object